MonaElahi/bikesharing/README.md

 The purpose of the analysis is well defined.
 Results:

-There are at least seven visualizations for the NYC Citibike analysis There is a description of the results for each visualization
+There are at least seven visualizations fr the NYC Citibike analysis There is a description of the results for each visualization

 Summary: